pan-roy/pan-roy.github.io/_posts/2024-03-29-retrieval-intro.md

 tags: [data retrieval, xero]     # TAG names should always be lowercase
 ---

-## Background - How this impacts you
+## How this impacts you

-Accountants usually perform manual data retrieval for further processing.
-Data, whether it be in the form of various transaction listings or financial statements, is used as input for further calculations and subsequently presented as independent reports or uploaded back into the accounting system (e.g. journal entries).
-Should there be numerous systems and sources involved, accountants would need to dedicate time towards manual data extraction in the absence of custom integrations or interconnected ERP systems.
+Accountants typically manually collect data, like transaction lists or financial statements, for analysis.
+This data is then used for calculations and creating reports or updating the accounting system with journal entries.
+When dealing with multiple systems, accountants may spend extra time extracting data if there are no custom integrations or connections between the systems.

-For instance, what if we had a report that took in data from an Excel table.
-How could we enable the table to pull data directly from an accounting system?
+For example, if we have a report that uses data from an Excel table, how could we set it up so the table automatically gets data from the accounting system?

 ![Sample report](assets/data_retrieval/data_retrieval1.png)
 *Simplified report example*